tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

 }
 {% endhighlight %}

-As there is no deceleration (yet), Nyan Cat will accumulate speed rapidly.
-Zero the *Gravity* and *Wind* using the Inspector, then test, and monitor the HUD to see how the velocity is increased as you continue to add further input in the same direction:
+As there is no friction or drag (yet), Nyan Cat will accumulate speed rapidly.
+Zero the *Gravity* and *Wind* using the Inspector, then test and monitor the HUD to see how the velocity is increased as you continue to add further input in the same direction:

 <figure>
   <img src="{{ site.url }}/img/aitvuup2/06-test-acceleration.png" class="fullwidth" />
 </figure>

 Were you to add a duplicate Nyan Cat to the simulation, (s)he would accelerate at an equal rate.
 But, what if this new Nyan Cate were made of lead?
-Lead weighs than pop-tarts and fur, and -- with the same forces were applied -- should accelerate more gradually.
+Lead surely weighs more than pop-tarts and fur, and -- with the same forces were applied -- should accelerate more gradually.
 More correctly speaking, lead has greater *mass*.

 ### Adding Mass

-Newton's second law states that *force equals mass times acceleration.* For coding this simulation, it's useful to switch things around a bit so that
+Newton's second law states that *force equals mass times acceleration.* For coding this simulation, it's useful to switch things around so that
 `force = mass × acceleration`
 is restated as:
 <code>acceleration = force &#247; mass</code>

-Now apply this formula to the "Vector" script by adding a new `mass` variable, and adjusting the `Update` function:
+Now apply this formula to the "Vector" script with a new `mass` variable:

 {% highlight js %}
 ...